How to set up a campsite or caravan park: what permissions do I need?

 The fee to apply for a licence ranges from zero to £600 or more, depending on your local authority, and there is normally no expiry date unless the site's planning permission expires.
 As part of the process you would normally be expected to submit a site plan.
 If your application is refused, you can appeal to the local magistrates' court.

-You will need planning permission from your local authority for:
+Except in the two scenarios below, you will need planning permission from your local authority for:

 - The use of the land as a campsite or caravan site during a specified period

 - Any related development, including engineering works to install utilities, metalled roads, ablutions blocks, offices, lighting and other facilities

 How permission is sought, if it's necessary at all, can be a complex matter and it may be worth consulting a planning consultant or solicitor or surveyor with planning expertise (see also 'Useful links' below).

 1. Permitted development (The Town and Country Planning (General Permitted Development) Order 1995, Schedule 2.)